 AboutI recently graduated from the department of Computer Science at the University of Toronto under the excellent supervision of Geoffrey Hinton.
 I am now a Research Scientist at Google in the Brain team.
 My interests lie in Machine Learning and Bioinformatics.
 I am currently pursuing research in algorithms for Deep Learning and in automated feature discovery in speech.

 Here are links to some selected recent research projects and software from my PhD and earlier (see Google scholar profile for a more detailed list).

-- Kaldi Recipe for TIMIT - The TIMIT Kaldi recipe I used for my thesis and related papers.
+- Kaldi Recipe for TIMIT and decoding scripts - The TIMIT Kaldi recipe I used for my thesis and related papers.
 Please email me for instructions on how to use this recipe.

 - My PhD thesis - Exploring Deep Learning Methods for Discovering Features in Speech Signals.

-- INTERSPEECH 2014 paper on how multiframe predictions can significantly improve performance of DNN-HMM systems.
+- INTERSPEECH 2014 paper and code paper on how multiframe predictions can significantly improve performance of DNN-HMM systems.

 - Paper, and presentation slides on a method to create augmented datasets for training neural networks on audio data.
 In Deep Learning for Audio, Speech and Language Processing, ICML 2013